ryantxu/annotations-panel/README.md

 ##### v0.0.1

-* Quick and Dirty, but it works!
+* Works in v4 and v5
+* First working version

 #### TODO: